-This is a hard one to describe but The Between the Sheets taste to me like a boozier, sweeter, almost all alcohol version of a sidecar.
-The rum, brandy, and orange liqueur balance out well for a sweet, while still strong cocktail, and the small amount of lemon juice provides citrus flavor without the acidity.
-If you are someone who like the taste of the sidecar and enjoy drinking Manhattans or an old fashioned than you should give this one a try too.
+This is hard to describe, but The Between the Sheets tastes like a boozier, sweeter, almost all alcohol version of a sidecar.
+The rum, brandy, and orange liqueur balance out well for a sweet while still potent cocktail, and the small amount of lemon juice provides citrus flavor without the acidity.
+If you like the taste of the sidecar and enjoy drinking Manhattans or an old fashioned, you should give this one a try too.

 A Short History Of The American Bar at the Savoy Hotel In London.